dhairya2003/TATA-GenAI-Powered-Data-Analytics/README.md

 # TATA-GenAI-Powered-Data-Analytics
  Forage

-Tata Data Analytics Virtual Internship 2025 – Task 1
+Tata Data Analytics Virtual Internship 2025 –

-This repository contains my submission for Task 1 of the Tata Data Analytics Virtual Internship 2025.
-The task focused on Exploratory Data Analysis (EDA) using the Geldium dataset provided through the GNI (Generative Natural Intelligence) platform.
+Task 1

 📌 Task Objective
 To perform data quality assessment and identify issues in the dataset such as: